 Murals

 This is how the murals are depicted in a long corridor around the palace with bright red ceilings.
-Paintings are a continuous narrative without any explicit break between the scenes, assuming that the viewer is aware of the story and can relate the paintings to the scenes of Ramayana.
+They are a continuous narrative without any explicit break between the scenes.
+Assuming that the viewer is aware of the story and can relate them to the scenes of Ramayana.

-Recommend you to read following Thailand Tourist attractions, I have visited.
+Recommend you to read the following Thailand Tourist attractions, I have visited.

 Bangkok Nightlife – 8 Things to Explore